stochasticats/signup-form/README.md

 # Sign-up Form
-Sign up form done in HTML and CSS
+Sign up form done in HTML, CSS, and JavaScript

 # Live
 [View here](https://stochasticats.github.io/signup-form/).

-# To do
+# About
-Add Javascript validator for password
+This is a form that allows users to create an account and checks for:

+    - text value for first name and last name
+    - valid email address (alice@example.com)
+    - numeric 10 digit phone number
+    - password that includes at least 1 capital letter, at least 1 number, at least 1 special character, and minimum length of 8 characters
+    - password confirmation that matches the password